vikentiykopytkov/TelegramPanel/README.md

 - automatic "warming up" of accounts

 ## Release date
-The software is expected by January 31
+The software is expected by March 31

 ## Developers
 Vikentiy Kopytkov